The Napoleonic Villas at Portoferraio

 For the summer, he chose a cooler residence, in green surroundings just outside Portoferraio: the Villa di San Martino, a gift from his sister Pauline, who bought it with funds raised by selling a valuable pearl necklace.
 She had it converted with period decorations and references to Napoleon's military campaigns.
 Examples include the Egyptian Room and the Lovers' Knot Room.
 The villa was expanded with the addition of a gallery by the Emperor's cousin, Prince Anatoly Demidoff, one of his fervent admirers; its contents include a statue of Napoleon's sister Pauline by Antonio Canova, entitled "La Galatea".

-The Villa is about 10 minutes' drive from Hotel Acquamarina along the road to Procchio-Marina di Campo.
+The Villa is about 10 minutes' drive from Hotel Acquamarina in Portoferraio along the road to Procchio-Marina di Campo.
 A well-marked left turn after about 5 kilometres leads to the entrance to the lovely avenue of the Villa di San Martino.
 There is a large car park which can also accommodate coaches.